joebhakim/nuchad/src/README.md

 2. `visualize_end_fu.py` - Understand follow-up patterns
 3. `table2.py` - Generate descriptive statistics
 4. `table2_stratified.py` - Compare characteristics across risk groups
-5. `reweighting.py` - Perform transportability analysis
+5. `density_ratio_reweighting.py` - Perform transportability analysis using the density ratio approach

 ## Notes

 - All scripts use the patient filtering logic in `eda.py` for consistency
-- Output files are generated in the current working directory
+- Output files are generated in the `results` directory
-- The reweighting analysis may take several minutes to complete, particularly the bootstrap calculations
+- Both reweighting approaches address the transportation problem but use different mathematical formulations
+- The density ratio method follows a more direct implementation of the original sketch and provides better numerical stability